hallmar/IOT---Platform/README.md

 # Modular IOT Platform
 Commissioned a modular IOT Platform for teaching purposes.
+There's a basic program in the 'Software' folder which is simply an IO test for the buttons and a test for the OLED.

 Mouser Cart: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=9a8a02e45e